Unscroller Home

 How do I interrupt a doomscroll habit?

-Add friction before you open apps, remove the feed surfaces that hook you, and give yourself a short list of better default actions for stressed moments.
+Add friction before you open apps, remove the feed surfaces that hook you, and give yourself a short list of better default actions for stressed or avoidant moments.

 Ready for a calmer phone?

-Use social intentionally instead of feeding the loop
+Use social intentionally before the loop spends another hour

-Unscroller helps reduce the feed surfaces that keep doomscrolling alive, while giving you focused social access, stronger routines, and tools that make stopping easier.
+Unscroller helps reduce the feed surfaces that keep doomscrolling alive, while giving you focused social access, stronger routines, and tools that turn saved time into progress.